tayyabwahab/MonocularDespthEstimationUsingUNet/README.md

 ## Dataset

-The [NYU-DepthV2] (https://cs.nyu.edu/~fergus/datasets/nyu_depth_v2.html) consists of sequence of images generated from the video from a variety of indoor scenes as recorded by both the RGB and Depth cameras.
-It contains 50,000+ sequence of labeled images out of which the model was trained on a subset of 10,000 images that are available [here] (https://drive.google.com/drive/u/2/folders/1p5PjjuzRzDvpL0X-li3agnJ_og-iod-7).
+The [NYU-DepthV2](https://cs.nyu.edu/~fergus/datasets/nyu_depth_v2.html) consists of sequence of images generated from the video from a variety of indoor scenes as recorded by both the RGB and Depth cameras.
+It contains 50,000+ sequence of labeled images out of which the model was trained on a subset of 10,000 images that are available [here](https://drive.google.com/drive/u/2/folders/1p5PjjuzRzDvpL0X-li3agnJ_og-iod-7).

 ---